wp-plugins/sp-client-document-manager/readme.txt

 * Dropbox integration to allow your users to import files directly from their dropbox
 * Add unlimited sub folders for better organizing
 * File importer, upload and multiple files with a zip file.
+* Share projects with buddypress and wordpress roles!

 **Categories**